AvishkaSachithFonseka/AvishkaSachithFonseka/README.md

 ### 👨‍💻 About Me
 - 🔭 Currently building **full-stack applications** and **IoT solutions**
 - 🌱 Exploring **Cloud Architecture**, **DevOps**, and **Network Automation**
-- 💡 Passionate about connecting hardware with the cloud and solving real-world problems
+- 💡 Passionate about connecting hardware with the cloud
 - 📫 Reach me at **panambara222@gmail.com**

 ### Connect with me: